JohnMurray/johnmurray_io_old/blogs/2012/09/10/Geofencing--Part-2.md

 # Building Your Own Geofence Server

-__Blog Post Flow__

-- Introduction
-  - Blog-post greetings.
-  - Overview of how the post is organized (the approach/steps we'll take)
-  - Mention cookie at the end of the post, althoug not directly saying what it is (the example geo-fence server)
-  - mention that our geofence-server is conceptual and therefore does not deal with real coordinate values. (aka - it does not deal with negative values; only positive integers)

-- Conceptual Approach
-  - Advantages of Mongo DB
-    - We know that we want to re-use existing software to make our lives easier.
-So, explain some of the geo-spatial features that are available in Mongo.
-Mention that we want ot figure out how to utilize these features even though geofencing is not directly supported.
-  - Geofences as Grids
-    - Talk about how if we represent polygons as grids, then we can take advantage of the features that MongoDB offers.
-    - Talk about how we are going to query for the geofences (stored as points)
-  - Turning Polygons into Grids
-    - Sticking with the concept of "working our way backwards," we'll explain how we are going to transform our polygon (for our geofence) into a grid that we can then use with Mongo.
-    - For this, make sure to link to the "estimate-area" function in C.

-- Building our Grid
-  - Go over the grid-creation function
-  - Show some code with GitHub

-- Estimating the Polygon
-  - Go over the estimation function
-  - Show some code with GitHub

-- Storing the estimation in Mongo DB
-  - Explain the storage-format
-  - Explain the index
-  - Go over the transformation function (the function that transforms our current data-structure into the Mongo DB structure)
-  - Show some code with GitHub

-- Query the DB (Mongo)
-  - Show how to query the DB within Mongo Shell
-  - Show some code with GitHub to explain how this is translated to the Mongo DB (Ruby) Driver

 # Hello!

 Well, it looks like I might have peaked your interest enough from the